kolyagithub/ChangeRoleToMasterRedisPubSub/README.md

      - Not used the tools of the OS

-Usage:
-    - change Redis IP ADDRESS in config file
+It can connect with different clients on different a worker.
+For this functionality I use Redis Pub/Sub.

+# Requirements
+node
+npm

+# Dependencies
+redis
+underscore
+winston

+# Installation
+npm install

+# Configuration
+(config.json)
+Edit conf variable with redis port and host.
+You can use Redis server in the others PC.

+# Run it
+Install Redis and running

+node app.js [argument]
-    - 'node app show' (show incoming messages from master)
+    - 'show'              (show incoming messages from master)
-    - 'node app getErrors' (show all errors in all apps)
+    - 'getErrors'         (show all errors in all apps)
-    - 'node app million' (handling 1000000 messages)
+    - 'million'           (handling 1000000 messages)